Want to get on ODSP but don't know how?

 .
 When to File an Appeal

-A chronic (and important) problem is: WHEN - after an IR has been requested - can an appeal be filed?
-In other words - must the recipient wait for the IR decision?
+A chronic (and important) problem is: when - after an IR has been requested - can an appeal be filed?
+In other words - must the recipient wait for the IR decision before they can file an appeal?

-The rationale for this is practice and interpretation is plain.
-To do otherwise would make the recipient's appeal right subject to the delay and legal interpretations of the administrator (who is a biased party with this quasi-judicial appeal process), which would be a gross violation of natural justice.
-As well, given the extremely low reversal rates at the IR stage, further delay only acts to delay the eventual resolution of the matter by the Tribunal.
+The rationale for 'early' appeal filing is plain.
+To do otherwise would make the recipient's appeal right subject to the delay and legal interpretations of the administrator (who is an adversarial party in this quasi-judicial appeal process), which would be a gross violation of natural justice.
+As well, given the extremely low reversal rates at the IR stage, further delay only acts to delay the eventual resolution of the matter by the Tribunal - and the all-important early access to interim assistance [see s.1(i), below].

 (c) The Social Benefits Tribunal